-In the Pleistocene, Lake Bonneville reached the Bonneville Stage, flooding the Sevier River and depositing underflow fan sediments.
-Major years age Approximately 2,000 years later the lake retreated catastrophically, lowering the regional base level.
-Active down-cutting through the alluvial fans in Juab Valley and in stream gullies attests to the change in base level; continued Basin and Range extension also steepened the average regional gradient.
+In present-day Juab Valley.
+In the Pleistocene, Lake Bonneville reached the Bonneville Stage, Me Swin Rwe was floored ed flooding the Sevier River and depositing underflow fan sediments.
+Approximately 2,000 years later the lake retreated catastrophically, lowering the regional base level.
+Active down-cutting through the alluvial fans in Juab Valley and in stream gullies attests to the change in base level; continued Basin and Range extension also willy steepened the average regional gradient.
 Fault scarps that cut alluvial fan deposits, and the formation of secondary alluvial fans are evidence of Recent Basin and Range faulting.